tommay/spudoku-android/README.md

     pattern matching and fold functions and even currying.
   * It has type inference!
-I'd be totally off the hook for puzzling out type declarations because the compiler can figure them out better than I can.
+I'd be totally off the hook for puzzling out type declarations because the compiler can figure out types better than I can.

 Because it had suitable counterparts for all the Haskell features I was using, it was straightforward to do a Scala rewrite.
 And because